-Added to above employment considerations, the application has been supported by a financial viability appraisal which includes an assessment of the potential land uses for the site comprising of employment uses (B1, B2 and B8) and redevelopment of the site for residential use.
+Added to the above employment considerations, the application has been supported by a financial viability appraisal which includes an assessment of the potential land uses for the site comprising of employment uses (B1, B2 and B8) and redevelopment of the site for residential use.
 The appraisal considered the planning policy context, the constraints of the site, access issues and remediation of the site.
+This has been independently assessed by one of WYG's consultants.